-- Remove the konbu leaf and pour the cooked rice into a hangiri (wooden tray) or, failing that, a wider hollow dish
+- Remove the konbu leaf and pour the cooked rice into a hangiri (wooden tray) or if you don’t have one use a wider hollow dish or pan if possible.

 - Using a flat wooden spatula, spread the rice without crushing it, and gradually sprinkle the sushi-su mixture.